google/WebFundamentals/src/content/en/updates/2017/09/chrome-62-media-updates.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: A round up of the media (audio/video) updates in Chrome 62.
+description: A round up of the audio/video updates in Chrome 62.

 {# wf_updated_on: 2017-09-12 #}
 {# wf_published_on: 2017-09-12 #}